waikato-datamining/docker-for-data-scientists/docs/basics.md

 into your container.
 That way, you have full control over your data and models on the host system.

-The simplest way to map a directory (or even a single file) is to use the `-v` or `--volume` option.
+The easist way to map a directory (or even a single file) is to use the `-v` or `--volume` option.
 The alternative is the `--mount` option, which gives you greater control (but seems like overkill most of the time for a data scientist).
 For more information, check out the docker documentation on